Fiber product homotopy method for multiparameter eigenvalue problems: Fiber product homotopy method

 The main objective of this section is to show that our start system is chosen correctly with probability one. \begin{definition} A \emph{fiber product homotopy} for the MEP with linear polynomial matrices $H_1,\dots,H_k$ is a straight-line homotopy from $t=0$ to $t=1$ given by the polynomial map

 Note that $\boldsymbol{H}_\FP = (1-t)\boldsymbol{Q}_\FP+t\boldsymbol{P}_\FP$. \end{definition} Throughout the article we assume that $k \ge 2$ so that we indeed have a multiparameter eigenvalue problem.
 If $k=1$, then $k(k-1)=0$, and \eqref{eq:homotopyPQ} will not involve the path parameter $t$.
-In case the reader is wondering whether our homotopy method applies to a standard eigenvalue problem or generalized eigenvalue problem like those discussed in \cite{Lui-Golub, Zhang-Law-Golub}, this shows that the answer is no.
+If the reader is wondering whether our homotopy method applies to a standard or generalized eigenvalue problem like in \cite{Zhang-Law-Golub}, this shows that the answer is no.

 \begin{theorem} The fiber product homotopy for an MEP \eqref{eq:homotopyPQ} with intrinsic dimension $(d_1,\dots,d_k)$ has a start system chosen correctly with probability one if the start solutions $S$ has $\lvert S\rvert=\prod_{i=1}^kd_i$. \end{theorem} \begin{proof} By Lemma~\ref{lemma:startSystem}, the start solutions $S$ are known after solving $k$ generalized eigenvalue problems of dimensions $n_1,\dots,n_k$ respectively.
 Consider the variety